-We will take the actions set out below to mitigate the impact of different types of data breach if they were to occur, focusing especially on breaches involving particularly risky or sensitive information.
+We set out below the steps we might take to try to mitigate the impact of different types of data breach if they were to occur, focusing especially on breaches involving particularly risky or sensitive information.
 We will review the effectiveness of these actions and amend them as necessary after any data breach.